 (Updates prices, adds more comment)

-* New Zealand dollar falls from highs after intervention warning
+* New Zealand dollar falls from highs after intervention

 * Dollar steadies but still broadly weak